RATING ON REVIEW FOR POSSIBLE DOWNGRADE IN CONJUNCTION WITH U.S. RATING ACTION

 annual appropriation by the federal government, since the General

-Services Administration (GSA) was authorized to enter into this lease for its
+Services Administration ("GSA") was authorized to enter into this

-full twenty-year term without further legislative action.
-Although there is no
+lease for its full twenty-year term without further legislative action.
+Although

-appropriation risk, the bonds are rated three notches off of the USA rating to
+there is no appropriation risk, they are rated two notches off of the USA rating

-reflect the presence of abatement risk, termination risk, payment set-off risk
+to reflect the presence of abatement risk and the potential payment set-off risk

 - Insurance policies which protect against interruption in lease payments